 Yet, there is a stark difference with the Venezuelan crisis.
 Now, we are not witnessing a resurgence of the Cold War or an anti-communist proxy war.
 Rather, it is an international superpower’s support to Venezuela’s democratic parties.

-If anything, Venezuela has been under the control of foreign power for nearly two decades already.
+If anything, Venezuela has been under the control of a foreign power for nearly two decades already.
 Cuba, under Fidel Castro’s dictatorship, has manipulated and occupied Venezuela, effectively controlling Maduro as their puppet.
 Venezuela under Maduro has also become a haven of all sorts of radical groups: terrorist cells of Hezbollah, the Colombian FARC and National Liberation Army (ELN), and narcotraffickers.

 Venezuela Under Chavez